NCAR/CICE/doc/source/users_guide/ice_setup.rst

 handles a number of blocks.
 This is set automatically, but can be changed as described above.

+The number of ice and snow layers are set at compile time via the CPP flags.
+They can technically be changed via the **CICE\_CONFIG\_OPTS** variable in env_build.xml, but it this is not recommended.
+We have provided an option to use the older CICE4 physics, inluding 4 ice levels and 1 snow level.

-The flat -DNTR\_AERO=n flag turns on the aerosol deposition physics in the sea ice where n is the number of tracer species and 0 turns off the tracers.
+The flag -DNTR\_AERO=n flag turns on the aerosol deposition physics in the sea ice where n is the number of tracer species and 0 turns off the tracers.
 More details on this are in the section on tracers.
 The default here is 3 and should only be changed when adding additional aerosol tracers.
 This can be turned off by setting **CICE\_CONFIG\_OPTS** to "-ntr_aero=0" in the env\_build.xml file.

-The flag -D\_MPI sets up the message passing interface.
-This must be set for runs using a parallel environment.
-To get a better idea of what code is included or excluded at compile time, grep for ifdef and ifndef in the source code or look at the **.f90** files in the /**obj** directory.
+The flag -DNTR\_ISO=n flag turns on the isotopes and is not yet supported.

+The flags -DBGCLYR, -DTRBRI, and -DTRBGCS are for the skeletal biogeochemistry.
+These have not been tested within CESM and more information can be found in the CICE reference guide :cite:`cice15`.

+The other tracer flags